A closer look: Arthritis (Osteoarthritis) in Cats

 Symptoms of osteoarthritis in cats are often subtle, due to cats’ nature to hide signs of pain.
-Symptoms include:

 Diagnostic testing includes:

 - X-rays, including specialized tests to highlight any joint instability

 The goal of treatment is to reduce pain and delay the impact this progressive condition has on quality of life.